AntonsRuberts/AntonsRuberts.github.io/_graph/deepwalk.md

 ### Node2Vec on Facebook Graph

 Node2Vec is very similar to DeepWalk, but the random walks are generated a bit differently.
-Recall that in the pure random walk, neighbourhood nodes have an equal propability to be chosen as next step.
-Here instead, we have 2 hyperparameters to tune - `p` and `q`. `p` and `q` control how fast the walk explores and leaves the neighborhood of starting node u.
+Recall that in the pure random walk, neighbourhood nodes have an equal probability to be chosen as next step.
+Here instead, we have 2 hyperparameters to tune - `p` and `q`. `p` and `q` control how fast the walk explores and leaves the neighbourhood of starting node u.

 * p - high values means that we're less likely to return to the previous node
 * q - high values approximate the Breadth-First-Search meaning that the neighbourhood around the node is explored.
-Low values give higher chance to go outside the neighbourhood and hence approxiamtes the Depth-First-Search
+Low values give higher chance to go outside the neighbourhood and hence approximates the Depth-First-Search

 Here's the code block from `karate-club` package that does the Biased Random Walk.
 I'm showing it here so that you have a better understanding of what's happening under the hood.